berraknil/nasa-apod/README.md

-### See the Astronomy Picture of the Day
+# ASTRONOMY PICTURE OF THE DAY
-   and retrieve info about it by using the NASA API
+## See the APOD and retrieve info about it by using the NASA API